Elphin, County Roscommon

+The town is in a townland and civil parish of the same name.

+Public transport access

+The town is served by Local Link route 570 a few times daily linking it to Boyle, Strokestown and Roscommon.
+Until 2012 Elphin was served by some Bus Éireann Expressway journeys on the Ballina to Dublin route.
+Bus Éireann route 468 was introduced to compensate for the loss of the Expressway service and links the town to Strokestown and Carrick-on-Shannon on Mondays, Wednesdays & Saturdays.
+On Fridays the Bus Éireann Ballina to Longford bus, route 451, serves Elphin.

 History

 Elphin has historically been an important market town and the diocesan centre for the Diocese of Elphin.
 St Patrick is believed to have visited Elphin, consecrated its first church and ordained its first bishop, Asicus (subsequently the patron saint of Elphin).
 Information supporting the visitation of St Patrick is to be found in two important memorials of early Irish hagiography, the Vita Tripartita of St Patrick, and the "Patrician Documents" in the Book of Armagh.
 On his missionary tour through Connacht in 434 or 435, St Patrick came to the territory of Corcoghlan, present day Elphin.
 The chief of that territory, a noble Druid named Ono, gave land and afterwards his castle or fort to St Patrick to found a church and monastery.
 The place, which had hitherto been called Emlagh-Ono (a derivation of its owners name) received the designation of Ail Finn, which means "rock of the clear spring".
 It derives from a story of St Patrick raising a large stone from a well opened by him in the land of Ono and placed on its margin.
 A copious stream of crystal water flowed from the well and continues to flow through Elphin to this day.
 St Patrick built a church called Tempull Phadruig (Patrick's church) and established an Episcopal See in Elphin.
 St Asicus remained as bishop of Elphin.
 St Patrick also founded an episcopal monastery or college at Elphin, believed to be one of the first monasteries founded by him.
 In pre-Reformation times, Elphin was host to a large number of religious orders and was a religious centre of international significance.
 This is supported by the appearance of Elphin in a number of pan-European maps in the Middle Ages.